-Check Task Download and run Oracle The Oracle ORAchk utility provides system checks that can help to ORAchk for runtime and prevent issues before and after installation.
-These checks include kernel upgrade checks, or requirements, operating system resource allocations, and other system runtime health checks requirements.
-Use the Oracle ORAchk Upgrade Readiness Assessment to obtain an automated upgrade-specific system health check for upgrades to 11.2.0.3, 11.2.0.4, 12.1.0.1, 12.2, and 18c.
-For example: Before you perform a fresh database installation: ./orachk -profile preinstall To upgrade your existing database to a higher version or release: ./orachk -o pre The Oracle ORAchk Upgrade Readiness Assessment automates many of the manual pre- and post-upgrade checks described in Oracle upgrade documentation.
-Oracle ORAchk is supported on Windows 2008 and Windows 2012 on a Cygwin environment only.
-For more information refer to the following URL: https://support.oracle.com/rs?type=doc&id=1268927.1 Verify if Oracle Grid If you want to use Oracle ASM or Oracle Restart, then install Oracle Infrastructure is installed Grid Infrastructure for a standalone server before you install and create the database.
+Check Task Verify if Oracle Grid Infrastructure is installed If you want to use Oracle ASM or Oracle Restart, then install Oracle Grid Infrastructure for a standalone server before you install and create the database.
 Otherwise, to use Oracle ASM, you must complete an Oracle Grid Infrastructure installation, and then manually register the database with Oracle Restart.
 To install Oracle Real Applications Cluster (Oracle RAC), you must have Oracle Grid Infrastructure (Oracle Clusterware and Oracle ASM) installed on your cluster.
 The Oracle Clusterware version must be equal to or greater than the Oracle RAC version that you plan to install.
 Currently, there are no supported clusterware products other than Oracle Clusterware for the Microsoft Windows platforms.
 If you intend to install Oracle RAC, then you must first install Oracle Grid Infrastructure for a cluster, which includes Oracle Clusterware.
-On a standalone database not using Oracle ASM: You do not need to Check running Oracle processes, and shut down shut down the database while you install Oracle Grid Infrastructure. if necessary On a standalone database using Oracle ASM: Stop the existing Oracle ASM instances.
+Check running Oracle processes, and shut down if necessary On a standalone database not using Oracle ASM: You do not need to shut down the database while you install Oracle Grid Infrastructure.
+On a standalone database using Oracle ASM: Stop the existing Oracle ASM instances.
 The Oracle ASM instances are restarted during installation.
 On an Oracle RAC Database node: This installation requires an upgrade of Oracle Clusterware, as Oracle Clusterware is required to run Oracle RAC.
 As part of the upgrade, you must shut down the database one node at a time as the rolling upgrade proceeds from node to node.
-Ensure Task Scheduler If the installer is running when daily scheduled jobs start, then you may jobs do not run during encounter unexplained installation problems if your scheduled job is performing cleanup, and temporary files are deleted before the installation is finished.
+Ensure Task Scheduler jobs do not run during installation If the installer is running when daily scheduled jobs start, then you may encounter unexplained installation problems if your scheduled job is performing cleanup, and temporary files are deleted before the installation is finished.
 Oracle recommends that you complete installation before daily scheduled jobs are run, or disable daily scheduled jobs that perform cleanup until after the installation is completed.
+Decide on an Oracle Database management tool By default, Oracle Database is managed by Oracle Enterprise Manager Database Express.
+If you have an existing Oracle Management Agent, and decide to use Oracle Enterprise Manager Cloud Control to centrally manage your database, then obtain the following information to enter during the database installation: OMS host Madmin username EM admin username EM admin password Specify password of ASMSNMP user You need a web browser to access documentation, to use Oracle Enterprise Manager Database Express, and to use Oracle Application Express.
+Web browsers must support JavaScript and the HTML 4.0 and Cascading Style Sheets (CSS) 1.0 standards.